apalache-mc/apalache/test/tla/cli-integration-tests.md

 When a configuration file does not exist, the tool should error.

-NOTE: We truncate the output to avoid printing the file, making the test indifferent to the execution environment (including in docker).
+NOTE: We truncate the output to avoid printing the file name, making the test indifferent to the execution environment (including in docker).
+This is required since the error message includes an absolute file name, and this differs depending on which computer it is running on.

 ```sh
 $ apalache-mc check --inv=Inv --config=ThisConfigDoesNotExist.cfg ConfigReplacements.tla 2>&1 | grep -o -e "Specified TLC config file not found" -e "EXITCODE: ERROR (255)"